-According to the American Academy of Dermatology, Acne affects 40 to 50 million Americans.
-Acne usually begins in puberty affecting close to 100% of teens, but it isn’t restricted to them; and it also affects 20% of adults 25 to 44.
+According to the American Academy of Dermatology, acne affects 40 to 50 million Americans.
+Acne usually begins in puberty, affecting close to 100% of teens, but it isn’t restricted to teens; it also affects 20% of adults 25 to 44.

-Dr. Graber attended the AAD Meeting, in February in in San Diego, California.
+Dr. Graber attended the AAD Meeting in February in San Diego, California.

 Our goal here at The Dermatology of Institute of Boston is protect the health of our patients and staff.
 To continue caring for our patients during these uncertain times, while strictly adhering to the guidelines set by the CDC, we will be only offering virtual consultations.
 For some patients, an in person visit is best, but if you feel that your concern could be addressed online, this may be a convenient option for you.